mayorJAY/NewsFlash/README.md

 ## Installation

 You will need an API key from [News API](https://newsapi.org/).
-In your project's root directory, inside the `local.properties` file include the following line:
+In your project's root directory, inside the `local.properties` file, include the following line:

 ````
 api.key="YOUR_API_KEY"